 If you want to explore the undaunting beauty of these regions then the best time to visit here would be the month of November.
 It is an absolute delight to visit here during this time and we can guarantee that you won’t regret even a single moment spent here.

-1. Ujjayanta Palace.
 This palace is basically now considered a museum and is also known as the former palace of the Kingdom of Tripura.
 Built between 1899 and 1901, Ujjayanta Palace is any history buff’s dream come true.
-Travelling here and discovering new stories about it can be the favourite pass time on your trip.
+Traveling here and discovering new stories about it can be the favorite pass time on your trip.

-2. Tripura Sundari Temple.
-It is believed that this particular temple is about 500 years old and is also counted among the 51 shakti peethas in our country.
+It is believed that this particular temple is about 500 years old and is also counted among the 51 Shakti Peethas in India.
 The majestic charm of this temple is omnipresent and pervades your emotions to the core.
-Historians claim that this temple was built in 1501; another reason why you all history lovers should not miss out travelling here.
+Historians claim that this temple was built in 1501; another reason why you all history lovers should not miss out traveling here.

-3. Sepahijala Wildlife Sanctuary.
-This sanctuary is not just a home to a great variety of wildlife animals but also functions as an academic and research centre.
+This sanctuary is not just a home to a great variety of wildlife animals but also functions as an academic and research center.
 Here, you will be finding several lakes to enjoy and relish in their beauty.

-4. Chittagong Hills.
 If you are in search of someplace mysterious yet which is brimming with nature’s beauty to the core, then Chittagong Hills is the place to visit.
-The valleys, mountains wrapped in the layer of thick green is all that you need to make some unforgettable memories along with your loved ones.
+The valleys, mountains wrapped in the layer of thick green are all that you need to make some unforgettable memories along with your loved ones.

-By Train.
 Depending upon your convenience you can deboard at either Dharmanagar Station, Panisagar, or Pecharthal station.
-All of these are situated within 100 km from Jampui Hills.
+All of these are situated within 100 km of Jampui Hills.
 The oldest out of them is the Dharmanagar station.
 From either of the station, you will have to take some local means of public transport to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here